-- Taxes on individual, household or tax-unit income (income from self-employment, property, entrepreneurship, pensions, etc.) included taxes deducted by employers unincorporated enterprise paid during the income reference period.
+• Taxes on individual, household or tax-unit income (income from self-employment, property, entrepreneurship, pensions, etc.) included taxes deducted by employers (pay-asyou earn taxes) other taxes at source and taxes on the income of owners of unincorporated enterprise paid during the income reference period.